-Grooveeffect is a profitable urban/indie culture media site dedicated to curating the best in emerging style, music, and trends.
+Grooveeffect was a profitable urban/indie culture media site dedicated to curating the best in emerging style, music, and trends.
 Originally launched in late 2004 as a small web store, it was re-launched in late 2005 as a content site to capitalize on the explosion of blogs and independent media, and quickly grew to be one of the leading sites in its niche.
+As co-founder, I was responsible for all site technical development from back-end to front-end to ad-server, as well as biz ops and content management.

 Over the years Grooveeffect developed into a thriving small business with the majority of its revenue generated via advertising and site sponsorships.
 We’ve worked with several major ad networks, as well as directly with youth brands such as Scion and a number of independent fashion labels and music publicists.
 The site was marketed primarily via word of mouth (everything from grassroots spread to the occasional “viral” post), event sponsorships, advertising, and SEO, having been architected from the ground up to perform well in Google and other search engines.